mrfdev/CMI/Resources/FAQ/cmi-extending-commands.md

 Zrip Discord @ https://discord.gg/dDMamN4
 There's a video: https://youtu.be/TLKAusnisqs

-Note: Per 9.0.3.0 the CustomAlias.yml files are moved to their own folder: `~/plugins/CMI/CustomAlias/CustomAlias.yml` I will update this FAQ page semi soon.
-Just apply some common sense for now.

 ---

 **CMI commands can be extended through the aliaseditor**, this is the recommended setup that works well on Spigot / Paper 1.17.1 to make commands even more dynamic and do exactly what you want, using the alias editor.